 The Article Citator provides concise summaries of the main findings in jurisprudence along with text extracts where particularly relevant statements are made concerning the provision in question.
 It captures references that are difficult to find using a full text search.
 For instance, the Article Citator captures all forms of Article 3.2 of an agreement, that is, "paragraph 2 of Article 3", "Article 3, paragraph 2" and "paragraphs 1 through 3 of Article 3" and it takes you directly to those references with a single click.

-There are four options for displaying the data in the Article Citator: (i) "reverse chronological order" shows you the most recent jurisprudence concerning a provision; (ii) "by dispute" so you can follow the interpretation of a provision through the dispute's various phases (e.g., panel, appeal, compliance panel, appeal); (iii) "by passages most frequently cited" to give you an indication of the importance of a particular paragraph or footnote reference in the citator; and (iv) "by Appellate Body Report".
+There are four options for displaying the data in the Article Citator: (i) "reverse chronological order" shows you the most recent jurisprudence concerning a provision; (ii) "by Appellate Body Report"; (iii) "Treatment History in Specific Disputes" which allows you to follow the interpretation of a provision through a dispute's' various phases (e.g., panel, appeal, compliance panel, appeal); and (iv) "Most Cited" to give you an indication of the importance of a particular paragraph or footnote reference in the citator.

-There are also options to display the key findings relating to a particular provision or extracts from reasoning relating to that provision.
+There are also options to display the key findings and extracts from reasoning relating to a particular provision.

 The Jurisprudence Citators enable you to quickly ascertain the status of passages in WTO jurisprudence and "update" or "note up" passages methodically and efficiently.